 “I want to be free, you can’t stop me!”
 Neri screamed, tears leaking from her eyes.
 She had heard rumours of a way to escape the Underworld, through climbing the giant ladder behinds Death’s desk.
 So, after some sneaking, she had managed to crawl her way into his office and start this treacherous journey.

 “I’ve got you, no reason to cry little one,” cradling his child, he rocked her gently in his arms.
-After her sniffles subsided Death started to think, how on earth did his six-year-old manage to climb that high?
+After her sniffles subsided, and Death was holding a sleepy baby, he asked himself, how on earth did his six-year-old manage to climb that high?